Taragorm/PsiHX711/README.md

 # HX711
+**BEWARE!
+I renamed a bunch of methods more in line with my remembered industrial work.
+The docs have not yet been updated! **

 An Arduino library to interface the [Avia Semiconductor HX711 24-Bit Analog-to-Digital Converter (ADC)] for reading load cells / weight scales.